MCT-master/mct-master.github.io/_posts/2019-04-19-The_Sound_of_Traffic.md

 We bet, you would like to listen to the most beautiful sonification of all times.
 Just
-<figcaption><a href="https://github.com/shreejayshrestha/MCT4046_Sonification_Project" target="_blank">click here</a></figcaption> and you will get access to all the files used in this project including the awesome sonifications.
+<a href="https://github.com/shreejayshrestha/MCT4046_Sonification_Project" target="_blank">click here</a> and you will get access to all the files used in this project including the awesome sonifications.
 Enjoy!